 Columbus Medication Error Attorneys

 Medication errors continue to happen all too often in Ohio’s nursing homes and hospitals.
 Usually, when a medication error occurs, it is a direct result of physicians prescribing incorrect medication, an incorrect dosage, or an error in the medication’s administration.
 Often, these errors are commonly trivial.
 However, it is important to detect and report these errors, since these failures that result in minor errors could lead to serious errors.
-When medication errors are serious, and sometimes fatal, Rinehardt Law Firm is here to take your side and bring justice to the responsible party.
+When medication errors are serious, and sometimes fatal, Rinehardt Injury Attorneys is here to take your side and bring justice to the responsible party.